TomHoekstra/CS_3510069/README.md

 * Add a variabel to PATH with your installation path of MongoDB, for example `C:\Program Files\MongoDB\Server\3.4\bin`

 Recommended:
-Install robomongo to explore the database: https://robomongo.org/
+* Install robomongo to explore the database: https://robomongo.org/

+Getting the repository ready:
 * Get the repository from GitHub: https://github.com/TomHoekstra/CS_3510069.git
 * After downloading use: npm install

+Starting the application:
 * To start the webapplication use: npm start
 * To start the webserver use: gulp serve
 * To start the database use commandline: mongod

 Import the users in the database for a faster start:
 * mongoimport --db quizapp --collection users --file users.json

 ## Extra information:
 Command to create a new application: